joannlap/js-bootcamp/template-repo/functions.md

 speak('Jenny', 'morning')
 ```

-name = local variable (cant acces the variable outside the function) > parameters
+name = local variable (cant acces the variable outside the function) => parameters
-'Jenny' = argument
+'Jenny' = argument => are the values passed into a function
 * the order of the parameters must match the order of the arguments

 ### Returning values

-* JS passes a value from a function back to the code that called it by using the return statement.
-The value to be returned is specified in the return.
+* This is part of the function code.
+It lets you define what value to send back to the function caller.

 * It can be a constant value, a variable, or a calculation where the result of the calculation is returned.